BWASP/CRX/README.md

 The BoB Web Application Security Project (BWASP) is an open-source, analysis tool to support for Web Vulnerability Manual Analysis hackers.

+The BWASP tool basically provides predicted information through vulnerability analysis without proceeding with an attack.

 BWASP supports performing automated analysis and manual analysis.

 The BWASP Project supports: